 It is a traffic offence in Queensland to drive a motor vehicle without a driver licence.

-There are various offences that cover the different circumstances in which a person may be unlicensed.
-Unlicensed driving includes driving with an old or expired licence, loss of licence due to demerit points or unpaid SPER debts, or where a licence has never been obtained in the first place.
+Various offences cover the circumstances in which a person may be unlicensed, such as driving with an old or expired licence, losing a licence due to demerit points or unpaid State Penalties Enforcement Registry debts, or never getting a licence in the first place.

-Disqualified driving is the most serious form of unlicensed driving.
-It refers to when a person knowingly drives after their licence has bee disqualified by a court order.
-The offence is treated seriously because it is seen as deliberately disobeying a court order.
-It carries a mandatory minimum driver license disqualification of 2 years' imprisonment.
+Disqualified driving is the most serious form of unlicensed driving and it refers to knowingly driving after their licence has been disqualified by a court order.